Macmillan Case Study

 The visual synthesis map displayed an illustration in an image tile viewer program that was outdated and not touch-friendly or accessible.

 We could approach the problem in a reductionist way and redesign each interactive component individually.
-Or we could approach the problem in a more holistic way and redesign the behavior of the container where these components were embedded.
+Or we could solve the problem more holistically and redesign the container's behavior where these components were embedded.

 In the end, we decided to do both.
-At the component level, I redesigned a chemistry interactive that teaches Le Chatelier’s Principle.
+At the component level, I redesigned a chemistry interactive that teaches Le Chatelier's Principle.
 At the container level, I designed two different solutions.
-The first was “Graceful Degradation” adding a warning the user and allowing them to choose how to proceed.
-The second was creating an alternate text-based experience that would be accessible and mobile friendly.
-Design, prototype and user tested four prototypes:
+The first was "Graceful Degradation," adding a warning to the learner and allowing them to choose how to proceed.
+The second was creating an alternate text-based experience that would be accessible and mobile-friendly.
+I designed, prototyped, and user-tested four prototypes for this project:

 - Le Chatelier's Principle interactive

 - Metabolic Map interactive